Since our founding in 1997 we have moved 4 times.

-I opened my shop on April 7, 1997.
+I opened my shop on April 7, 1997 as Aaron's Bicycle Repair.
 It was a nice sunny spring day.
 I had spent the previous month remodeling the inside of the place, putting up display wall, building my workbench and installing carpet.
 The space I rented was only 290 square feet.
 I only had room to store 6 bikes at a time and one repair stand.
 You can still see where the old wall was at the shop today.
 It was located where the current row of wheels is on the ceiling.
 My wife, Gypsie, would help me out on weekends ringing people up.

 I also had paint the store front.
 I took one last mini vacation to Oregon just before opening day.
 When I came back the sign was up.
 I remember the proud 'wow' feeling I had when I first saw my name on the front of the shop.
 It was a little embarassing seeing my name that big!